ConfusedVorlon/HSGoogleDrivePicker/README.md

 - Use the picker initialisation above
 - Follow the ‘Configure the sign in process’ section below
+- Note that GTLDriveFile  has changed to GTLRDrive_File in the callback

 ---
 ## Installing HSGoogleDrivePicker